joshtynjala/actionscript-3.0-developers-guide/text/using-the-text-layout-framework.md

 </div>

-Valid values for the `float` property are “left”, “right”, “start”, “end”, and “none”.
+Valid values for the `float` property are "left", "right", "start", "end", and "none".
 The Float class defines these constants.
-The default value is “none”.
+The default value is "none".

 The `clearFloats` property is useful in cases where you want to adjust the starting position of subsequent paragraphs that would normally wrap around the